merndeveloper786/auth-app/README.md

 # Backend API - Authentication System

-This is the backend API for the authentication system built with Express.js, TypeScript, Prisma, and PostgreSQL.
+This is the backend API for the authentication system built with **Express.js, TypeScript, Prisma, and PostgreSQL**.

 ## Features